Ellie (The Last of Us): Television series

 Bella Ramsey's casting as Ellie in HBO's television adaptation of the games was announced on February 10, 2021.
 Actors considered for the canceled film adaptation—like Maisie Williams and Kaitlyn Dever—had aged out of consideration, resulting in a reset of candidates.
 Around 105 actors were considered; the producers sought a performer who could portray a resourceful, quirky, and potentially violent character.
 David Benioff and D. B. Weiss—showrunners of Game of Thrones, in which Ramsey had a recurring role—assured the producers of Ramsey's talent; they secured the role less than a month later, receiving the news during production on a different project.
 They were aware of the games but encouraged not to play it to avoid replicating Johnson's performance; they watched gameplay on YouTube to "get a sense of it", wanting their performance to be reminiscent of the games without copying them.

 Ramsey, who is English, learned an American accent and had to cut off over 15 inches of hair for the first season.
 They wore a chest binder for 90% of production for better focus on set.
+Ramsey struggled to return to their normal life and accent after the first season, calling it "a grieving process" to let go of Ellie and suffering "withdrawal symptoms from set".
 Johnson plays Ellie's mother Anna in the first-season finale, which depicts Ellie's birth.
 Druckmann intended to adapt Anna's story as short film or downloadable content but "it fell apart".
-He and series co-creator Craig Mazin simultaneously thought of casting Johnson, considering her inclusion important due to her relationship with the games; Druckmann said Johnson "gave birth to Ellie, figuratively with the game, and here she literally does it in the show".
+He and series co-creator Craig Mazin simultaneously thought of casting Johnson, considering her inclusion important due to her relationship with the games; Druckmann said Johnson "gave birth to Ellie" figuratively in the game and literally in the series.